-CFC’s members maintain a sophisticated system of electricity resources that covers 56 percent of the U.S. land mass.
-Since most of our members serve rural communities, we enable them to deliver the affordable and dependable electricity these communities need to power their economies.
+CFC’s members continually invest in sophisticated systems of electricity and broadband resources that span 56 percent of the U.S. land mass.
+CFC provides the financing to enable electric cooperatives to deliver the affordable and dependable services that power rural communities.

 CFC and the members we serve are engaged in sustaining our environment across multiple fronts—from the LEED Gold-certified building and 42-acre ecofriendly campus that serves as CFC’s headquarters to the many renewable energy projects we’ve helped fund for the electric cooperative network.